-Launched in 1999, the S2000 was offered in UK-market form as just a single 240 PS model.
+Launched in 1999, the AP1 S2000 was offered with a high-revving 2.0-liter engine producing 246bhp.
 Standard spec was generous, including an electric roof, leather seats, HID lights and air conditioning.
 For the 2002 model year, the car received revised spring and damper settings to make it less twitchy, a heated glass rear window in the convertible top and minor cosmetic details: a new leather and alloy gearknob, silver stereo cover, darker alloy wheels, chrome rings around the tail lights and larger Honda badges.

 The final change came with the 2008 model year, which introduced traction control as a standard feature and brought more changes to spring and dampers as well as different alloy wheels with a wider spoke design.
 Production of the S2000 finally ended in 2009 after more than 110,000 had been sold.

 - Oil consumption.
 While using VTEC, oil consumption is known to be high.
 Not so much an issue, but one to be aware of.

 - Transmission buzzing while decelerating.
 Annoying, not likely to cause long term damage.

 - Vibration during acceleration.
 This is due to a pitted CV boot.

 - Gear lever pops out of even gears.

 - Dashboard longevity.
 Bubbling and blisters appear over time.